Community Engagement Board

-The Community Truancy Board (CTB) will partner with students and families to identify barriers, develop an action plan, and connect to resources that will improve school engagement, attendance and reduce the number of cases being referred to King County Juvenile/Truancy Court.
+The Community Engagement Board (CEB) will partner with students and families to identify barriers, develop an action plan, and connect to resources that will improve school engagement, attendance and reduce the number of cases being referred to King County Juvenile/Truancy Court.

 Team Support & Structure

-The CTB is a standing volunteer board.
+The CEB is a standing volunteer board.
 The term of membership is two academic years.
-Members will serve from October 2017 - June 2019 (no summers).
-All CTB members will be trained in the importance of attendance, Highline’s attendance policy, the CTB process, racial equity and motivational interviewing.
+All CEB members will be trained in the importance of attendance, Highline’s attendance policy, the CEB process, racial equity and motivational interviewing.

-CTB meetings are held monthly and up to two hours in length.
+CEB meetings are held monthly and up to two hours in length.
 Board volunteers may rotate meetings, depending on the total number of members.
-The CTB is structured to be restorative in nature and members are to help students and families problem-solve, identify barriers and develop a plan for improving attendance.
+The CEB is structured to be restorative in nature and members are to help students and families problem-solve, identify barriers and develop a plan for improving attendance.

 Highline Public Schools seeks community volunteers who have a vested interest in Highline Public School students’ success and are familiar with the community needs and resources.
 We also seek volunteers that represent and reflect the diversity of the Highline Public Schools community including, ethnicity, language, race, gender identity, sexual orientation, and socio-economic status.